meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the user provided pagination settings is invalid regarding its expected format.
+This error occurs when a value different from `null` or with a different type than `Integer` is specified for the `maxTotalHits` field.

 ### Error Definition